penguin86/ojo/README.md

 - Thanks to [davquar](https://github.com/davquar) for the fullscreen compatibility fix on Android 11
 - Thanks to [jayfan0](https://github.com/jayfan0) for the first deep link implementation
 - Thanks to [free-bots](https://github.com/free-bots) for the selection border on Android TV, intents for direct camera access and leanback support

+## How to contribute

+The project is open to contribution, but with some limits:

+- I'm sorry I can't accept AI-generated contributions.
+Reviewing a contribution requires time and effort from my side, while generating code with AI requires very little time and produces non reliable code that must be reviewed in detail.
+This is effectively shifting the work on my side, and in a forced way.
+If you feel you need a feature but you're not able to implement it by yourself, I prefer you to create an issue in the repository so I can implement it when I can, in a more mantainable way.
+- Before implementing a big change, please contact me to ensure it goes in the project's direction.

+To contribute, you'll have to create an account on the git instance https://git.ichibi.eu.
+Unfortunately, I had to disable registration to avoid huge waves of fake accounts created by bots.
+You can request an account writing to daniele.verducci@ichibi.eu